Hanuman Asana – The Monkey God’s Posture

 Sit in Vajrasana.
-Lift your buttocks up and bring you right foot the the front of the mat.
+Lift your buttocks up and bring your right foot to the front of the mat.
 Support your hands next to your front foot.

 Push your hips down.
 Now support your hands/elbows on your bolster right next to you.
 If you don’t have bolsters, you can use blocks as well.

-Walk forward with you right foot.
-Bring your left foot futher behind while supporting your hands /elbows on our bolsters.
+Walk forward with your right foot.
+Bring your left foot further behind while supporting your hands /elbows on our bolsters.

 Your hips should face forwards.
 They should be in one line.